-It is important for children and families of children on our SEN Support register to have support and a smooth transition to secondary school, in year 6.
-In previous years, we have supported children by arranging additional taster sessions with secondary schools.
-We have also provided a transition meeting between secondary school liaison staff and our Year 6 teacher.
-It is our intention to continue with this support tailoring it where necessary to meet the needs of our most vulnerable children.
+It is important that year 6 children and their families on our SEND Support/register have additional support to aid a smooth transition to secondary school.
+Students Passports that contain SEND information as well as SEND files are sent to the ongoing secondary schools, these are discussed with parents and relevant information from home also included.
+In previous years, we have supported children by arranging additional taster sessions with secondary schools where needed.
+We have also provided a transition meeting between secondary school liaison staff and the Year 6 teacher and SENDCo if appropriate.
+It is our intention to continue with this support, tailoring it where necessary to meet the needs of our most vulnerable children.

-Information on where the local authority's local offer is published.
+16. Information on where the local authority's local offer is published.

-The local authority's local offer is published on http://www.kent.gov.uk/education-and-children/special-educational-needs# and parents without internet access should make an appointment with the SENCO for support to gain the information they require.
+The local authority's local offer is published on KCC's website, parents without internet access can make an appointment with the SENDCo for support to gain the information they require.